pmean/build-website/text/99/grants.md

 **1. Theme: Develop a primary objective**.

 Your proposal should have a **unifying theme**.
-I will refer to this theme as a \"primary objective\" though some granting agencies may prefer to use nouns like aim, hypothesis, or goal in place of objective.
+I will refer to this theme as a "primary objective" though some granting agencies may prefer to use nouns like aim, hypothesis, or goal in place of objective.
-It\'s important to understand the language that is commonly used by the researchers in your area.
-When they get bored, they invent criticisms like \"this researcher is naive because he/she confused the aims with the objectives.\" These are the same people who argue about how toilet paper rolls should be hung in your bathroom.
+It's important to understand the language that is commonly used by the researchers in your area.
+When they get bored, they invent criticisms like "this researcher is naive because he/she confused the aims with the objectives."
+These are the same people who argue about how toilet paper rolls should be hung in your bathroom.

 Whatever you decide to call it, you must have a primary objective.
 It